-This project aims at developing a series of parametric studies using numerical models and other simplified tools to investigate the effect that compartment characteristics (ventilation, number of exposed surfaces, fuel reside, etc.) have on the heating conditions during the decay phase.
+This project aims at developing a series of numerical studies to investigate the effect that compartment characteristics (ventilation, number of exposed surfaces, fuel residue, etc.) have on the self-extinction of cross-laminated timber compartments.
 The objective of the project is to validate analysis tools (models) to be included in design guidelines for the fire-safe design of timber construction.